Catholic Church in the Philippines: 1946–present

 At the onset of the COVID-19 pandemic in 2020, mass gatherings were prohibited as part of community quarantines to contain the virus; this prompted the Church to broadcast most liturgical services and spiritual activities through the Internet, television, and radio, and the CBCP allowed bishops to dispense the faithful from Sunday obligation.
 Physical Holy Masses in churches gradually resumed by June at limited capacities, but were suspended multiple times in response to multiple surges of cases between August 2020 and January 2022.
 As quarantine restrictions eased, the CBCP, on October 14, 2022, released a circular encouraging the faithful to resume attending Sunday Masses; since then, several dioceses and archdioceses lifted its dispensations from physical attendance of Masses.
 Despite the setbacks brought by the pandemic, in 2021, the Church celebrated the quincentennial of the arrival of Christianity in the country; the celebrations commemorated the first Mass in the country and the re-enactment of the first Baptism in Cebu City, among others.

 In 2024, the Philippine Church marked the declaration of Antipolo Cathedral as the country's first international shrine.

+The Catholic church in the Philippines is unique for being by granted by the Roman Pontiff, the Cerulean Indult, the privilege to wear liturgical Cerulean or Celeste, in honor of the Immaculate Conception of Mary, a privilege, not shared by most other Latin Rite Catholics except for Catholics associated with the Spanish Empire, where it also doubly serves as the color of Native American Royalty even though the indult had initially fallen out of use due to wars of independence against Spain, the primary supporter of the Immaculate Conception, but was restored to all former Spanish-territories following the First Provincial Council of Manila as the Philippines earned, due to having reverted to or stayed loyal towards Catholicism amidst the divided stance of the church towards Philippine independence and the subsequent schisms produced by the Philippine Independent Church as well as other break away Protestant and Masonic influenced churches, after Spanish Colonialism was replaced by the American Imperialism.